cldevrun/Insight18/README.md

 In particular, I have one Kubernetes cluster running Spark and Hadoop HDFS together, another Kubernetes cluster running CockroachDB, and a simple Docker container to display the web user interface.

+## Overall Setup

+To get this project up and running, you will need to create the clusters, configure the cluster for Hadoop HDFS, configure cluster for CockroachDB, configure the Python Front end set up, create the sbt jar file Spark will use, configure the same cluster HDFS is on to run Spark as well, and then you can see the pipeline in actiion by running the commands within pipeline-commands.txt

 # Sources